Bariqa-Anwar/ROBOTICS-BOOK/docs/module1/ros2-nodes.md

 source install/setup.bash
 ```

-It's recommended to add this line to your `~/.bashrc` file if you want it to be sourced automatically every time you open a new terminal:
+It's recommended to add this line to your `~/.bashrc` file if you want it to be sourced automatically every time you open a new terminal :

 ```bash
 echo "source ~/ros2_ws/install/setup.bash" >> ~/.bashrc